How to Build an Internal Communication Software for Business

 Since software for internal communication within an organization isn’t based on anonymity, your employees should log in and identify themselves.

 As a rule of thumb, the Sign Up Process isn’t that different from any other application — users should provide their phone number or email, preferably corporate.
 However, you may also empower your admins to create profiles manually if for some reason it seems like a better option for your company.

-Except for that, users should be able to fill in some personal information.
-The must-haves in business communication are name, photo, department, position, and contact details (email, Skype, mobile number, and others).
+Except for that, users and teams should be able to fill in some personal information.
+The must-haves in business communication & such are name, photo, department, position, and contact details (email, Skype, mobile number, and others).

 The Feed is usually a must-have feature for Businesses that develop internal communication platforms.

 Actually, it acts as a Main or Home Screen for the users.
 Here employees can check all the latest info: announcements, updates, achievements, news on current projects, etc.

 If you develop an internal communication platform for a large corporation, it’ll be useful to add a Filtering system, powered by machine learning.
 It will show the most relevant posts first, based on the users’ and teams’ departments and posts they usually react to.